zach2039/vs-warmarmor/README.md

 Config Settings (`VintageStoryData/ModConfig/ToolworksAdditions.json`)
 --------

- * `PatchEntityBehaviorBodyTemperatureUpdateWearableConditions`: Enables or disables harmony patch that changes how armor with warmth condition is handled; defaults to `true`.
+ * `PatchEntityBehaviorBodyTemperature`: Enables or disables harmony patch that changes how armor with warmth condition is handled for armor; defaults to `true`.

+ * `PatchItemWearable`: Enables or disables harmony patch that changes how condition for armor is generated on craft and item creation; defaults to `true`.

 Future Plans